 GLOBALG.A.P.
-License Fee & Producer Registration Fee
+License fee

-The GLOBALG.A.P.
-License Fee and GLOBALG.A.P.
-Producer Registration Fee are based on the GLOBALG.A.P. fee schedule.
-These fees are collected by CCOF and paid to GLOBALG.A.P. on your behalf.
-For more details, refer to the tables linked below.
+This is based on the GLOBALG.A.P. fee schedule and is collected by CCOF and paid to GLOBALG.A.P. on your behalf.
+If you would like more details, please see the following links: